siyegen/Billboard-Hunger/README.txt

 Feeling Lucky?:
-Draw using paperjs, make it 'purdy'
+Draw using raphael.js, make it 'purdy', do a barrel roll